Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes: Application

+The research design of the original study is as follows \autocite[169--173]{Ruggeri2017}.
+The unit of analysis is grid cells (approximately $55km \times 55km$) per year where violent conflict was observed in a previous year, from 1989 to 2006 in sub-Saharan Africa.
+The dependent variable is binary, coded 1 if a grid cell observed the continuation of local violent conflict in a year; 0 otherwise.
+The treatment variable is the presence of peacekeepers in a grid cell in a year, coded 1 if they were present and 0 otherwise.
+Thus, the policy decision is whether to deploy peacekeepers in a locality where there is ongoing violent conflict.

+The original study uses weighted logistic regression adjusting for cell-specific pre-treatment covariates, on data matched on these covariates by coarsened exact matching \autocite{Iacus2012}.
+These covariates are the average traveling time to the nearest major city, the distance from the capital, the distance from the international borders, the infant mortality rate, the population, the average roughness of terrains, and the average rain precipitation.
+For greater detail, see \textcite[170-172]{Ruggeri2017}.
+The weights are those generated by the matching algorithm to account for different numbers of control and treated units across strata \autocite[5]{Iacus2012}.

+I use the following Bayesian logistic regression model with the same set of variables as in Model 2 in the original study:

-where the subscript $i$ indicates every episode of post-civil war in the dataset; $y_i$ is the dependent variable taking 0 or 1; $\beta_0$ is the constant; $\beta_1$ is the log odds ratio for $d_i$, the treatment indicator taking 0 (no peacekeeper deployment after a peace agreement) or 1 (peacekeeper deployment after a peace agreement); and $\mathbf{x}_{i}\boldsymbol{\gamma}$ is the dot product of the vector of the remaining explanatory variables $\mathbf{x}_{i}$ and that of the corresponding log odds coefficients $\boldsymbol{\gamma}$.
-This setup means the effect of peacekeeper deployment is the one \textit{averaged} within the data.
+where the subscript $j,t$ indicates every grid cell-year observation used; $y_{j,t}$ is the dependent variable; $\beta_0$ is the constant; $\beta_1$ is the log odds ratio coefficient for $d_{j,t}$, the treatment variable; and $\mathbf{x}_{j,t}\boldsymbol{\gamma}$ is the dot product of the vector of the covariates $\mathbf{x}_{j,t}$ and that of the corresponding log odds ratio coefficients $\boldsymbol{\gamma}$.\footnote{The covariates are those already mentioned plus the cubic polynomials of conflict duration \autocite{Carter2010a}.} This setup means the effect of peacekeeper deployment is the one averaged within the data.

-The posteriors are estimated by the MCMC method via Stan \autocite{StanDevelopmentTeam2019}, implemented via the rstanarm package \autocite{Goodrich2020}.
-I use 10,000 iterations for each of four chains; the first 1,000 iterations are discarded.
+The posteriors are estimated by the MCMC method via Stan \autocite{StanDevelopmentTeam2019b}, implemented via the rstanarm package version 2.21.1 \autocite{Goodrich2020a}.
+I use four chains, each of which has 20,000 iterations; the first 1,000 iterations are discarded.
+I utilize the weights function in the rstanarm package to incorporate the weights generated by the matching algorithm, so that the Bayesian model becomes as close to the original Frequentist model as possible.